Picalines/outer-scout/README.md

 - Create [recorders](OuterScout.WebApi/resources/openapi.yaml#L529) of their RenderTextures (color or depth)
 - [Record](OuterScout.WebApi/resources/openapi.yaml#L119) your scene with a [fixed frame rate](https://docs.unity3d.com/ScriptReference/Time-captureFramerate.html)

+## Documentation

-All API paths are available in the [swagger-ui](https://github.com/swagger-api/swagger-ui) interface.
-You can view them by opening a web browser and navigating to `localhost:2209`.
+All API endpoints are available in the [swagger-ui](https://github.com/swagger-api/swagger-ui) interface.
+You can view them by opening a web browser and navigating to `localhost:2209` while you game's running

 ## A more in-depth API example

+> [!WARNING]
+> I may forget to update this section if I change the API.
+Please see the specific documentation only in the OpenAPI schema

 Let's do something like the [dolly zoom](https://en.wikipedia.org/wiki/Dolly_zoom) effect.
 First we need to create an Outer Scout scene: